Important Developments for Acquirers & Merchants: Major Updates for the Visa Acquirer Monitoring Program (VAMP)

 In Conclusion...

-After April 1, 2025, tools like CDRN, RDR, and Order Insight with CE3.0 will be more crucial than ever in helping Visa Europe merchants minimize dispute exposure.
+Tools like CDRN, RDR, and Order Insight with CE3.0 are more crucial than ever in helping Visa merchants minimize dispute exposure.
 Moreover, resolving disputes through these platforms will not invite penalties.

 Merchants can also expect additional benefits like increased authorization rates and lower reserve requirements owing to reduced dispute ratios.